jazminchannel/Insert_Coin_Game/README.md

 # Insert_Coin_Game
-This is a simple game, where the player can collect treasure and do battle.
+This is a simple game script, where the player can collect treasure and do battle.
 Every time the player collects 10 gold coins, they should level up.
 But, if they lose all their health points, the game restarts.
 Each player needs to keep track of the following pieces of data:

 The player's level -- The player should start at level 1